Confuzzleinator/LeagueManager/README.md

 # League Manager
-Leage Manager uses two seperate technologies and programming languages: one for the ui, and one for the logic.
+League Manager uses two seperate technologies and programming languages: one for the ui, and one for the logic.
 The UI is a web application built using the Vue.js framework, while the logic is standard C++, using the Ultralight framework to display and facilitate communcation between the UI and the main application.

 ## Setting up Ultralight